quiltdata/t4/docs/Walkthrough/Distributing a Package.md

 # instead of "/username/packagename/"
 ```

-> For even more fine-grained control of object landing paths see the section on [Materialization](./Advanced%20Features/Materialization.md).
+> For even more fine-grained control of object landing paths see [Materialization](../Advanced%20Features/Materialization.md).

 ## Distributing a package version